CooperHash/antd-dashboard/README.md

 <h1>Antd Block</h1>

-a shadn's style block with antd
+a shadcn's style block with antd